shelbyspeegle/Fallout-Terminal/README.md

   * Access some kind of fun files.
 - Allow user to type in password if desired.
 - Allow user to skip terminal printing sequences.
+- Make RobCo UOS centered at all terminal resolutions.
+- Add tab-completion for UOS terminal.

 #<a name="dependencies"></a>Dependencies